-Child custody issues never hassle free.
+Child custody issues are never hassle-free.
 It is indeed complicated.

-Even when the child custody has been allotted, there is a probability that you are perplexed concerning the visitation rights issue.
+When child custody allots, there is a probability that you are perplexed concerning the visitation rights issue.

-You might not like a particular parent for some behavior he or she pursues, the same might be your concern for a grandparent, or there may be issues about the time slot designated for parenting time with minor kids.
+You might not like a particular parent for some behavior they pursue, the same might be your concern for a grandparent, or there may be issues about the time slot designated for parenting time with minor kids.

 Too much to deal with!
 Isn’t it!